Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is colorectal cancer diagnosed?

-- Colonoscopy: A colonoscopy is a test that is done to look at your colon.
+- A colonoscopy or sigmoidoscopy may be used to look at your colon.
 A tube with a light on the end will be put into your anus, and then moved forward into your colon.
+Your healthcare provider may take tissue samples to be tested for cancer.

 How is colorectal cancer treated?

-- Targeted therapy: This is medicine used to target specific cancer cells and kill them.
+- Targeted therapy is medicine used to target specific cancer cells and kill them.

-- Eat healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-This may help you feel better during treatment and decrease side effects.
+- Eat healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to change what you eat during treatment.
 Do not eat foods or drink liquids that cause gas, such as cabbage, beans, onions, or soda.
-A nutritionist may help to plan the best meals and snacks for you.
+A dietitian may help to plan the best meals and snacks for you.

 - You have a fever.